maelfabien/maelfabien.github.io/_posts/2019-5-4-GradientBoostC.md

 For the variable $$ x_1 $$, we compute the difference between the observations and the prediction we made.
 This is called the pseudo-residuals.

-We have now predicted a value for every sample, the same value for all of them actually.
+We have now predicted a value for every sample, the same value for all of them.
 The next step is to compute the residuals :

 ![image](https://maelfabien.github.io/assets/images/tab_9.jpg)